logzio/logz-docs/_source/logzio_collections/_prometheus-sources/java-custom-metrics.md

 registry.config().commonTags("key", "value");
 ```

-##### Add required meter binders
+## Meter binders

-Micrometer provides a set of binders for monitoring Java metrics out of the box.
-If you want to enable a meter binder, add the metric binder code defnition to your application code, after the registry initialization.
-For example:
+Micrometer provides a set of binders for monitoring JVM metrics out of the box, for example:
 ```java
 // Initialize registry
 LogzioMeterRegistry registry = new LogzioMeterRegistry(logzioConfig, Clock.SYSTEM);